 This innovative initiative will allow Goodwill organizations to enhance their job training programs to incorporate the ever-changing demand for new skills in the digital economy, and build the capacity of Goodwill organizations to equip their employees and participants with those skills.

-Collectively, 67 local Goodwill organizations from 29 states will be a part of the first round of Goodwill Digital Career Accelerator grants funded by Google.org.
+Up to 126 local Goodwill organizations will receive Goodwill Digital Career Accelerator subgrants funded by Google.org.

 Sprint, a long term GII national purchasing partner and silver sponsor since April 2005 offers a comprehensive range of wireless and wire line communications services bringing the freedom of mobility to consumers, businesses and government users.
 Sprint’s partnership with Goodwill has helped to consolidate wireless support and reduce Goodwill’s spend via increased buying power and streamlined applications.